ankostis/polyvers/README.rst

         So the time to "split the project has come.
 But from :term:`Lerna`:

-          Splitting up large codebases into separate independently versioned packages is extremely useful for code sharing.
-However, making changes across many repositories is messy and difficult to track, and testing across repositories gets complicated really fast.
+          |laquo|\ Splitting up large codebases into separate independently versioned packages
+          is extremely useful for code sharing.
+However, making changes across many repositories is messy and difficult to track, and testing across repositories gets complicated really fast.\ |Raquo|

         So a *monorepo* [#]_ [#]_ is the solution.
         But as `Yarn <https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/>`_ put it:

-          OTOH, splitting projects into their own folders is sometimes not enough.
+          |laquo|\ OTOH, splitting projects into their own folders is sometimes not enough.
-          Testing, managing dependencies, and publishing multiple packages quickly gets complicated and many such projects adopt tools such as ...
+          Testing, managing dependencies, and publishing multiple packages quickly gets complicated and many such projects adopt tools such as ...\ |Raquo|

         *Polyvers* is such a tool.